Singapore Country Summary

 Economy

 Singapore has an open, trade-dependent economy that is a critical player in the global supply chain, characterized by a robust free market and transparent investment policies.
-The country attracts substantial foreign investment, particularly in manufacturing and services, and is recognized for its strong legal framework, anti-corruption measures, and well-developed infrastructure.
-With a diversified economy and a focus on innovation and sustainability, Singapore is poised to continue attracting foreign investment in emerging sectors such as digital technology and pharmaceuticals.
+The country attracts significant foreign investment, particularly in manufacturing and services, and is recognized for its strong legal framework, anti-corruption measures, and well-developed infrastructure.
+With a diversified economy and a focus on innovation and sustainability, Singapore is positioning itself as a regional hub for digital technologies and green initiatives.

 Buy Full Singapore Report